©

 2. Saint-Léonard de Noblat

-Nestling between Limoges and the Lac de Vassivière, this unspoilt medieval town reveals its treasures to lovers of old stone.
+Nestling between Limoges and Lac de Vassivière, this unspoilt medieval town reveals its treasures to lovers of old stone.
 The collegiate church of Saint-Léonard de Noblat, a UNESCO-listed Romanesque masterpiece, has been guiding pilgrims to Compostela for centuries.
 Its century-old vaults house the relics of a saint venerated since the Middle Ages. ⛪

 The medieval architecture of Saint-Léonard can be explored like an open book: round and square towers, half-timbered alleyways, secret passages, medieval facades, geminated bays of the consuls’ house, former convent… 🎯